 AXIS Syndicate 1686 (the "Syndicate") is a Lloyd's Syndicate of AXIS Capital Holdings Limited ("ACHL"), the Bermuda-based holding company for the AXIS group of companies ("AXIS").
-The Syndicate was managed by Asta Managing Agency ("Asta") on a 'turnkey' basis until being transferred to the newly approved AXIS Managing Agency Limited on 4th August 2017.
+The Syndicate is managed by AXIS Managing Agency Limited ("AMAL").
 ACHL is the Syndicate's sole capital provider with 100% ownership of AXIS Corporate Capital UK Limited, through other, wholly owned, legal entities.
-The Syndicate commenced underwriting for contracts incepting from 1 January, 2014 onwards.
+The Syndicate commenced underwriting for contracts incepting from 1 January 2014 onwards.